-Baked Fish Marinara, a healthy fresh tomato sauce goes perfect with this delicious Italian fish bake.
+Baked Fish Marinara, a tasty tomato sauce made with fresh tomatoes and herbs is the perfect addition to a healthy baked fish recipe.
 A fast and easy weeknight meal.

-As I was waiting, I took a little stroll and stopped for an espresso in a quaint little coffee bar, ahhh the good life!
+I stopped for an espresso in a quaint little coffee bar, ahhh the good life!

 Baked Fish Marinara

-- 8 fish fillet (I used flounder, frozen fish can be used, de-frost and towel dry before baking)
+- 4 thick fish fillet (½-1 inch thick) (I used halibut, frozen fish can be used, de-frost and towel dry before baking)

 - 10-14 small roma tomatoes (seeded and cut into small pieces

-In a medium bowl add, cut up seeded tomatoes, oregano, basil, salt, hot pepper flakes, Italian parsley and 2 1/2 tablespoons (37 grams) olive oil.
+- In a medium bowl add, cut up seeded tomatoes, oregano, basil, salt, hot pepper flakes, Italian parsley and 2½ tablespoons olive oil.
 Mix gently to combine.